 The Discover it® line of cards has a lot to offer – including options.
 You can get a cash back card, a student card, or a miles card.
 Here, we’ll focus on the cash back card, one of Discover’s most popular options at the moment.

 The Discover it® Cashback Match™ with No annual fee card offers 1% cash back on all purchases everyday, and there’s no limit to the rewards you can accrue.
 Then, it offers bonus cash back of 5% in rotating categories, up to the quarterly maximum.
 For instance, right now, card holders can get 5% cash back at gas stations and on ground transport, and Discover’s Cashback Match™ program means that they will automatically match all the cash you earn back at the end of your first year (new cardmembers only).

 Discover makes it easy to redeem your rewards, since you can cash in any amount at any given time.
 You can use the rewards for a statement credit, a deposit to your bank account, or use them to pay at Amazon.com.

-This card has no annual fee, and it offers 0% APR for 14 months on purchases and balance transfers.
-After that, your rate will go to 10.99% to 22.99%, and it has a 3% balance transfer fee.
+This card has no annual fee, and it offers 0% APR for 12 months on purchases and balance transfers.
 This is a good card for average to high credit, with the average approved score at 675.

 Another Option: The Discover it® Miles card offers 1.5 miles per $1 spent on purchases, and double your miles after the first year of use.
 Miles are easy to cash in, and there are no black-out dates or added redemption fees.